094459/newsletter-oss-projects/README.md

 **cloud_shark**

 cloud_shark is an open source project that helps you to keep track of your AWS spending trends.
 It sends cost summaries straight to your inbox, and runs entirely on AWS (Lambda + SNS + Cost Explorer).
 Check out the README, one potential gotcha is that you will need to have Pulumi CLI installed, but that is pretty straightforward. (#216)

+**cloudwatcher-aws-cloudformation**

+[cloudwatcher-aws-cloudformation](https://aws-oss.beachgeek.co.uk/4nf) is a repo that contains CloudFormation templates for monitoring AWS Organizations with CloudWatch alarms and automated email notifications.
+Cloudwatcher is an AWS security monitoring solution that automatically detects and alerts on suspicious activities in your AWS Organization.
+It monitors CloudTrail logs for security-relevant events and sends formatted email notifications when alarms are triggered.(#217)

 **containers-cost-allocation-dashboard**